The Santa Mouse

 It was 9 o’clock on Christmas Eve, 1978.
-My sons donned their Star Wars pajamas and anxiously awaited the arrival of Santa Claus.
-We were in the kitchen, preparing the cookies to leave by the tree when five-year-old Billy retrieved some cheese from the refrigerator.
+My sons donned their Star Wars pajamas and anxiously awaited Santa Claus.
+We were in the kitchen, preparing the cookies to leave by the tree, when five-year-old Billy retrieved some cheese from the refrigerator.

 Would I Become a Christmas Grinch?

 Who am I to disappoint my child on Christmas Eve?
 We placed the cheese on the plate with Santa’s cookies.
 I tucked the boys into bed and went back into the living room.
 My husband was shaking with laughter.

 “It’s not funny,” I exclaimed.
 “Where are we going to find yellow ribbon at 9 o’clock on Christmas Eve?”